Academic Appeals Policy and Procedure

 d) Otherwise, the Committee will confirm the decision.
 The student and decision making body will be notified of the decision.

 3 Further steps

 3.1 Students who consider that the University has failed to carry out its duty to act fairly in the application of the Academic Appeals Policy may write to the Director of the Academic Services Division to request a review of their case.
 Such requests should be made within one month of the student being notified of the outcome of their application to appeal.
 The Director, or delegate acting on the Director's behalf, will conduct a review of the papers relating to the appeal and any other information supplied by the student.
-Where necessary, the Deputy Director may liaise with the Chair of the Academic Appeals Committee in conducting the review and in determining an appropriate outcome.
+Where necessary, the Director may liaise with the Chair of the Academic Appeals Committee in conducting the review and in determining an appropriate outcome.
 The Chair may substitute a decision on behalf of the University.